 Master Data Services (MDS) is Microsoft’s solution for managing master data.
 In the past, master data management (MDM) has been a highly problematic area for database administrators.
 To help you understand better how MDS addresses the inherent challenges of MDM, this guide begins by explaining what MDM encompasses and how it has been handled historically.
 It then introduces you to MDM solutions other than MDS and explains their shortcomings so that you can fully appreciate the features and functionality of MDS, which is introduced in the latter half of this chapter.

 Master data management (MDM) is the management of the non-transactional data within an organization.
-The definition of “master” data varies by organization, but can be loosely defined as the nouns that describe all business processes.
+The definition of “master” data varies by organization but can be loosely defined as the nouns that describe all business processes.
 These nouns might be organization-specific data, like your organization’s list of products or list of employees.
 Or the nouns might be common reference data provided by an external service provider or government agency, like address information or a Dunn & Bradstreet (D-U-N-S®) number.
 Although customer and product are the two most commonly managed domains, many businesses find value in managing additional domains, such as wells and fields at big oil companies and recipes at food manufacturers.

 In most businesses, customers buy products or services.
 Because customer relationships are essential, each time a customer buys a product or service, the transaction is recorded.
 After the transaction is recorded and coded properly, the details of the transaction will never change.
 MDM is about managing the relationships between these static transactions, rather than the transactions themselves.
-For example, for a retail chain, each store has a certain group of products that it has in its inventory and a database of registered customers.
+For example, with a retail chain, each store has a certain group of products that it has in its inventory and a database of registered customers.
 The list of products available to sell and the list of customer addresses are master data.
-That Sally bought four shirts on Friday is a transaction.
+Sally buying four shirts on Friday is a transaction.

 The more often this data is required for a transaction, the greater its importance to your organization.
 Central management of this data helps identify data discrepancies between multiple transactional systems and helps your organization run more efficiently.